-Read this guide to find out.
+Read this guide to find out what you should do.

 Metallic smelling breath